rajewsky-lab/openst/README.md

 - Install via `pip install openst`.

 ## Tutorials and examples
-We provide [various open-ST datasets](https://openst.github.io/examples) collected by the [Rajewsky lab @ MDC Berlin](https://www.mdc-berlin.de/n-rajewsky), from various tissues/organisms.
+We provide [various Open-ST datasets](https://openst.github.io/examples) collected by the [Rajewsky lab @ MDC Berlin](https://www.mdc-berlin.de/n-rajewsky), from various tissues/organisms.
 There, links to raw and processed data are available, as well as step-by-step guides for (pre)processing and downstream analysis.

 ## Documentation